 The Eight-figure plate or eight plate system or simply eight plate consists of the 2-holes plate and the 2 self-tapping screws and is used for control and correction of angular deformities like genu valgum or varus by a performing epiphysiodesis.

 Blount staples are the traditional most common implant used for hemiepiphysiodesis.
 This aims at stopping physeal growth in one half the bone whereas the other half continues to grow and deformity is corrected.
 It is also called guided growth method.

 But these staples are associated with complications like staples breakage, hardware migration or hypercorrection of the original deformity.

-Most serious complication is damage of the physis caused by excessive compression.
-This leads to subsequent formation of the physeal bar and effect on the growth.
+The most serious complication is damage of the physis caused by excessive compression.
+This leads to the subsequent formation of the physeal bar and effect on the growth.

 Another complication is rebound growth after removal of staples.

 However, eight plate system serves as a tension band and restores the physiological axis.
 The tension band plate, with screws on either side of the physis, creates a non-rigid fulcrum outside of the physis, relatively lengthening the moment arm

 Due to screw fixation, the risk of hardware extrusion is minimal.

 The 8-plate could be applied in children under 10 years of age permitting earlier intervention.

 The extraction of the plates can be performed after reaching full correction of the deformity, which means after reaching physiological joint axis.